statamic/v2-docs/content/collections/docs/assets.md

 Note: if you are looking to use the `fit: crop_focal` feature with presets, don't include a fit parameter in the preset definition, but rather ensure the _Automatic image crop_ setting is turned on in the _Assets_ settings page in the CP and Statamic will automatically use any focal points defined for your images.

 To pre-generate the presets for existing assets, you can run the CLI command `php please assets:generate-presets`.
+(This will also generate some built-in presets used by the Control Panel)

 To use presets combine them with a [Glide Tag][glide-tag].